elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Design Improvements

+Onboarding features several redesigned pages with some new icons and bolder typography.
+Plus we now use the release wallpaper in a dynamically generated icon on the Welcome page and previews in the Style view use the currently set wallpaper.

 Plus you'll also notice that the Login &amp; Lock Screen now has subtly rounded corners that match the logged in session.

-A fresh version of Onboarding has been released with several redesigned pages including a fancy dynamic icon featuring the release wallpaper on the Welcome page, some new icons, and bolder typography.
-StyleView: use actual background when available

-Updated Startup settings to bring it in line with modern design patterns and ensure that it was more responsive for large and small displays.
-You may also notice a small redesign of Night Light settings for responsiveness.
-Sound Settings got a bit of a redesign for improved responsiveness on small and large displays and you may notice some improved description labels.

-The Dock &amp; Panel tab of Desktop settings also received a responsive redesign with added description labels for some settings.
+Several pages in System Settings have been redesigned for improved responsiveness on large and small displays, including Applications → Defaults and Applications → Startup, Desktop → Dock &amp; Panel, Displays → Night Light, Keyboard → Behavior, and Sound.
+And in several of these views we improved description text for more complicated settings.

-AppInfo views have also been reworked to tighten up spacing and improve alignment.
+Our responsive work also continued in AppCenter, where App Info views were reworked to tighten up spacing and improve alignment.
 Special attention was put into making sure the most important information appears "above the fold", especially on smaller displays like in some laptops.
-Plus, we no longer split out apps from alt stores into a separate header in category views.
-Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.
-Updates view uses grid for installed apps

-Add shadow to wallpaper clones while switching workspace
+And the Installed &amp; Updates view now uses a grid layout for installed apps, making better use of space on large displays.

 ## Panel